Functions

 UPPER(expr)

-Function Description: Converts the string parameter value to all uppercase letters.
+Function Description: Converts the string argument value to all uppercase letters.

-Return Result Type: Matches the original type of the input field.
+Return Result Type: Same as the original type of the input field.

 Applicable Data Types: VARCHAR, NCHAR.